 There is no law in France that mandates the payment of a 13th salary.
 However, some industry agreements provide for an annual bonus equal to an additional month’s wages.

 Learn about tax reporting, compensation laws, registration requirements and more in our free Payroll Guide for France.

-Employees and employers in France are subject to the following tax and social security contribution rates (rates valid for 2022):
+Employees and employers in France are subject to the following tax and social security contribution rates (last review February 2023):

 25% corporate tax rate if turnover is under EUR 250 million